cpan-testers/cpantesters-project/README.md

 Metabase is the primary source for CPAN Testers reports.
 Reporters write directly to the Metabase to send in reports.
-This replaces the original reports which were sent via e-mail.
+This replaces the original reports which were sent via e-mail, and used a Usenet group as the canonical repository.

 * [Metabase](https://github.com/rjbs/metabase)
     * The main Metabase repository.